tier4/caret_doc/docs/tutorials/create_architecture.md

    path.verify()
    ```

-   If `path.verify()` returns `True`, CARET can calculate latency of the node chain.
+   If `path.verify()` returns `True`, CARET can calculate latency of the path.
 Otherwise, there is any lack of definition to calculate latency.

 <prettier-ignore-start>
 !!! todo